hotaroo-dev/todo-list/README.md

 truffle version
 ```

-Once it is done, you can go to [[trufflesuite.com/ganache/](http://trufflesuite.com/ganache/),](https://archive.trufflesuite.com/ganache/) to install Ganache
+Once it is done, you can go to [tufflesuite.com/ganache](https://archive.trufflesuite.com/ganache/) to install ganache.

 Now that we have Truffle and Ganache installed, we can start deploy a TodoList contract start by change to smart-contracts directory.